ThyW/plogy/readme.md

 Once this is done, you can check that the service works by going to: `http://localhost:5000/api/swagger.json` for a `Swagger` documentation about this service's API.

 ## Tests
-You can try the API, by running the `tests/all.py` Python file, which should finish without any errors.
+You can try the API by running the `tests/all.py` Python file, which should finish without any errors.

 # TODO
 - [x] `/posts/add` - using the userId, if the userId is not valid, return bad auth, if all is well, save